TomSumner28/merchant-data/README.md

 Deploying `index.html` and `dashboard.html` to a service such as Vercel will give you a read-only preview of the interface without any back‑end.

-The repository includes a `vercel.json` file that runs `app/main.py` with the Vercel Python runtime.
-Set the environment variables mentioned above in the Vercel project so the sheet is fetched during deployment.
-If you prefer a static preview only, replace this file with a configuration that serves the HTML directly.
+The repository includes a `vercel.json` file that rewrites `/` to `index.html` and `/dashboard` to `dashboard.html` so the static pages can be hosted on Vercel.
+Remove or change this file if you wish to run the Flask server instead.

 The built-in Excel reader normalizes column headers by converting them to lowercase and replacing spaces with underscores.
 Ensure your sheet includes